 How to Hide and Unhide Files and Folders in Windows 11

-You can hide and unhide files and folders in Windows 11 to protect your privacy or manage clutter.
+Hiding and unhiding files and folders in Windows 11 helps you protect privacy and organize your PC.

 To hide or unhide files and folders in Windows 11, right-click the item, select Properties, and then check or uncheck the Hidden box in the General tab.
 You can also use the `attrib` command in Windows Terminal.